oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCapture.md

 You may have seen that the data arrived into the elastic search index pretty fast, fluentd is monitoring the log files all the time, in my testing it's usually less than a second between the log data being generated and the data being in the logs cache, though of course that can very.

+### Other log capture options

+Fluentd itself sup-ports many other output plugins for writing the data, including to the Oracle Storage Service, or other services which provide a S3 compatible.
+See [this blog for an example of that process](http://www.ankitbansal.net/centralized-logging-in-oracle-kubernetes-engine-with-object-storage/#)

+### How do I handle my Monoliths logging ?

+It's quite possible (even probable) that you have elements of your overall service that are not running in micro-services in Kubernetes.
+To capture the log data from those applications you can run fluentd on the operating systems of the environments running them.
+In the case of some logging frameworks there may even be the ability to send log data direct to a central fluentd server.

+Of course fluentd is not the only logging solution out there, and elastic search is not the only data storage option, after all you could also write data to an Oracle data warehouse and analyze it using Oracle Analytics !

+### Log processing

+Once the data has been captured there needs to be analysis of it, as we saw before it's possible to extract specific records from the storage (and far more complex queries can be constructed than those shown) but for proper data analysis we need additional tools.
+The usage of these tools is outside the scope of this lab, and the process of data ingest and analysis is specific to the particular tool, but here are some tools you may like to consider.

+One such tool that is often used in conjunction with elastic search is Kibana, which is developed by the company that owns Elasticsearch.
+It's important to note that though parts of Kibana are open source not all the functionality is covered by the open source license, even though it may be in the Kibana image.
+So you must abode by the licensing restrictions and of course only use the features you have access to either under the open source license or via a [subscription.](https://www.elastic.co/subscriptions)

+The Oracle Log Analytics cloud service can be used when processing logs from many sources including on-premise and in the cloud.
+It's capable of [taking data direct from fluentd](https://docs.oracle.com/en/cloud/paas/management-cloud/logcs/use-fluentd-log-collection.html) or via the Oracle Storage Service

+The Kubernetes documentation has a [section covering logging](https://kubernetes.io/docs/concepts/cluster-administration/logging/)

+### Summary of log capture

+You've seen that the capture of Log data for Kubernetes hosted microservcies is pretty easy, but so far we haven't done a lot of processing of the log data, and though we've seen we can extract the data this approach is not very useful unless you want to look at the specifics of a single log message.

+Although we haven't looked at the analytis of log data there are many tools available to help with that.